Boeing C-40: C-40A

 First flight took place in April 2000 and the first of the C-40A aircraft entered service in April 2001.

 The U.S. Navy Reserve was the first customer for a 737 Next Generation based "combi" aircraft (capable of transporting cargo and passengers).
 The Clipper was ordered by the U.S. Navy to replace its fleet of aging C-9B Skytrain IIs.
-The C-40A is the first new logistics aircraft in 17 years to join the U.S. Navy Reserve.
+The C-40A was the first new logistics aircraft in 17 years to join the U.S. Navy Reserve.
 The Navy Reserve provides all of the Navy's medium and heavy airlift capabilities.
 The Clipper meets or exceeds international noise and environmental requirements, which the fleet of Naval Reserve C-9s did not.
 It is also more fuel-efficient and offers increased range and payload capabilities.
 The Clipper is certified to operate in an all-passenger (121 passengers), all-cargo or combination ("combi") configuration that can accommodate up to three cargo pallets and 70 passengers on the main deck.

 The Navy purchased the airplanes using standard commercial practices, ordering six of the 737-700C models.
 The first two of four aircraft were delivered on 21 April 2001 to Fleet Logistics Support Squadron Five Nine (VR-59) at the Naval Air Station/Joint Reserve Base Fort Worth, Texas, with two more aircraft following before the end of the year.
 The fifth and sixth aircraft were delivered in August 2002 to VR-58 at the Naval Air Station Jacksonville, Florida.
 Further aircraft have been delivered to VR-57 at the Naval Air Station North Island, California.
 The C-40A provides superior fuel efficiency, range and payload compared to the C-9B aircraft it replaced.

 In the 2018 Marine Aviation Plan, the U.S. Marine Corps indicated that it intended to acquire two C-40A aircraft for airlift missions, replacing its Skytrain fleet.
 On 4 December 2018 an online notice was posted by the Marines seeking a supplier of C-40s to be delivered in 2020.
 The USMC Skytrains were retired in 2017 and to prepare for the transition to new aircraft, personnel from Marine Transport Squadron One were assigned to operate Navy Clippers until the arrival of their own aircraft.